 The Norwegian Working Environment Act regulates overtime and the calculation of general working hours.
-It is important that the employer calculates working hours in accordance with the law and pay correct overtime fees.
+It is essential that the employer calculates working hours in accordance with the law and pay the correct overtime fees.

-The general rule in Norway is that any work exceeding general working hours as stated in the Working Environment Act is counted as overtime.
-In accordance with the Working Environment act general working hours are:
+The general rule in Norway is that any work exceeding general working hours, as stated in the Working Environment Act, is counted as overtime.
+Under the Working Environment Act, general working hours are:

 - 40 hours per seven days

 - Nine hours per 24 hours

 Some employments have lower limits for working hours than those mentioned above, either by a collective agreement or in accordance with the law.